topesoul/nhs-jobs-vacancy-data-automation-tool/README.md

 - Automatically extracts vacancy data across selected NHS organisations
 - Consolidates the data into a single structured CSV file
 - (Optional) Sends the output via email to configured recipients
-- Can be scheduled to run automatically via Task Scheduler
+- Can be scheduled to run automatically via Task Scheduler or a Remote Server

 ---